camunda-community-hub/micronaut-zeebe-client/README.md

 # 🚀Getting Started

 This section describes what needs to be done to use `micronaut-zeebe-client-feature` in a Micronaut project.

-Here are some example applications:
-* [Example application](https://github.com/tobiasschaefer/micronaut-zeebe-example) which uses the feature.
-* [Internal example application](/micronaut-zeebe-client-example) used during development.
-Remember that you need to start the [Zeebe Cluster](/micronaut-zeebe-server-example) first.

-## Supported JDKs

-We officially support the following JDKs:
-* JDK 8 (LTS)
-* JDK 11 (LTS)
-* JDK 17 (LTS)

 ## Dependency Management